 About the Author

-• Name: Rachel Mulleady - WTW - Actuarial Recruiter
+• Name: Rachel Mulleady - Isio – Talent Acquisition Lead – Actuarial & Consultancy specialist

-Having spent over 15 years recruiting actuaries across the industry via large actuarial-specific agencies and also her own bespoke head-hunting consultancy, Rachel now recruits actuaries at an experienced hire level, internally for WTW’s GB business.
+Having spent over 15 years recruiting actuaries across the industry via large actuarial-specific agencies and also her own bespoke head-hunting consultancy, Rachel now forms part of the talent acquisition team at Isio and specialises in recruitment of actuaries and pensions professionals at an experienced hire level.

 Back to Top